algorandfoundation/specs/dev/crypto.md

  3. Positive integer values must be encoded as "unsigned" in msgpack, regardless of whether the value space is semantically signed or unsigned;
- 4. Integer values must be represented in the shortest possible encoding;
+ 4. All variable length encoding values must be represented in the shortest possible;
+    encoding (integers, binary arrays, strings);
- 5. Binary arrays must be represented using the "bin" format family (that is, use the most recent version of msgpack rather than the older msgpack version that had no "bin" family).
+ 5. Binary arrays must be represented using the "bin" format family (that is, use the most recent version of msgpack rather than the older msgpack version that had no "bin" family);
+ 7. Strings must be represented using the "str" format family (instead of "bin");
+ 9. Structs must be encoded as maps (with the keys in lexicographic order as per rule 1) instead of being encoded as arrays.

 ### Domain Separation